-Regardless of the nature of the criminal injury, you have suffered, our specialist personal injury solicitors will guide you and your family through the process of bringing a claim against the responsible party.
+Regardless of the nature of the criminal injury you have suffered, our specialist criminal injury solicitors will guide you and your family through the process of bringing a claim against the responsible party.

-Do I have grounds for a criminal injury claim?
+Do you have grounds for a criminal injury claim?